St Mary’s Church, Hemel Hempstead Baptisms

 - Occasionally, we are able to baptise others who have a strong pastoral reason for asking for this service to be conducted here.
 The Vicar will be able to advise you whether or not this is possible.

 When do services take place?

 - At 9.30am during the main service on Sunday.
 This is still considered as the best time as the people who usually worship in the church are there to welcome the child and family/adult as new Christians and a new member of our church family!

 Our main service is usually ‘Sung Eucharist’ which includes Holy Communion.
-This service usually lasts about 1hr 15 mins, However, at six special times of the year our service is ‘All Age Eucharist’.
+This service usually lasts about 1hr 15 mins, However, at the first Sunday in the month our service is ‘All Age Family Eucharist’.
 This service is still a Communion Service but is often a little shorter and is designed to be more accessible for families with younger children!
 Our ‘Acorns’ Junior Church are usually present in church for the whole of this service.

-- At 11.30am at a more simple service of Baptism.
+- At 11.30am we can put on a more simple service of Baptism.
 This service lasts about 30 mins and some families find the later start easier when their wider family is travelling some distance to attend.
 In this case, the child with their family or person being baptised, will also need to return the following week to the Sung Eucharist at 9.30am for their child/adult to be welcomed into the family of the Church of which he/she has become a member.